 - 80 g unsalted butter

 - Cook potatoes one day ahead.
 Peel and press the potatoes until a fine mass without chunks.

 - Take the butter out of the fridge a few hours before kneading the dough.
 It should be at room temperature

-- In a bowl, mix pressed potatoes, flour, salt, the egg and the 30g of butter.
+- In a bowl, mix all ingredients for the dough.
 (I prefer to mix them with my hands) To make a noodle, take about 1 spoonfull of dough and roll it with one hand. (see video in posting)

-- Put noodles into boiling water and let simmer on medium temperature.
-When noodles are ready, they'll swim on top.
+- Put noodles into boiling water and let simmer on medium temperature for 10 minutes.
+When cooked, they'll swim on top.
 Sieve well.

 - In a frying pan, melt the rest of the butter.
-Add sugar, vanilla and a shot of rum.
 Add the noodles and mix well.
 Add the poppy seeds.
-Before serving, add a little powdered sugar.
+Before serving, sprinkle with powdered sugar.